 Rise of Ransomware-as-a-Service (RaaS)

 Cybercriminal groups now provide ransomware kits to affiliates, increasing the scale of global attacks.
-This business model has made ransomware more accessible to less technically skilled attackers.
+This model has made ransomware more accessible to less technically skilled attackers.

 Cloud Security Concerns

 As more companies migrate to platforms such as Amazon Web Services and Microsoft Azure, misconfigurations and insecure APIs have become major risk factors.
+Proper configuration and monitoring are critical to preventing breaches.

 Data Privacy Enforcement

 Regulators are actively enforcing data protection standards, with penalties for failing to secure personal data.
+Organizations must adopt stricter compliance and governance practices.

 Growth in Zero-Trust Architecture